 "Recursion is our big bet in terms of digital drug discovery, "explains Huergen Eckhardt, head of Leaps by Bayer.
 "We chose to partner with Recursion as we saw them as the company with the best chance to deliver medicines that could be meaningful to patients as quickly as possible."

-The startup pharmaceutical companies on this list began by recognizing a real problem and analyzing available treatment options.
-Today, machine learning, mobile, and cloud technologies promise to revolutionize major pharmaceutical treatments, diagnostics, and developments.
+The top pharmaceutical companies on our 2023 list began by recognizing a real healthcare problem and analyzing available treatment options.
+Today, machine learning, mobile, and cloud technologies promise to revolutionize major pharmaceutical treatments, diagnostics and developments.

-As an industry-leading quality management provider, Qualio is the best eQMS for growing life science organizations.
+As an industry-leading quality management provider, Qualio is the leading eQMS for growing pharma and biotech organizations.